Glossary

 Span: n., a pair yoked or harnessed together

-Spar: n., a long round pole used as a mast, yard, boom, or other support for sails
+Spar: n., a long round pole used as a mast, yard, boom, or other support for sails or rigging

 Speak: v., to communicate with another ship using flags or voice (as opposed to gamming)